bjornbytes/lua-deepspeech/README.md

 `gpu` flavor runs on the GPU with CUDA, and the `tflite` flavor can use the smaller tflite model instead of the pbmm one.

+### Scorer

+You can also optionally create a thing called a "scorer package".
+The scorer acts as the grammar or vocabulary for the recognition, allowing it to recognize a custom set of words or phrases.
+This can improve accuracy and speed by a lot, and is useful if you only have a few words or commands that need to be detected.
+See [here](https://deepspeech.readthedocs.io/en/v0.9.3/Scorer.html) for instructions on generating a scorer.

 Building
 ---